XingxingHuang/DeepLearningTechniques_2D/README.md

 # DeepLearning-Techniques

-Recall the important informations, not the details.
+This repo is for recalling the important informations, not for the details.
+So I will not explain too much in each topic.
+But I am thinking to posting more thoughts in to [https://medium.com] in 2019.

 Summary of visual recognition tasks: